shreeyashl333/Heart-Disease-Predictor_-Decision-Tree-Classifier/README.md

-# Heart Disease Prediction using Decision Trees
+# Heart Disease Prediction using Decision Tree Classifier

 This project applies machine learning to predict the presence of heart disease using the Cleveland Heart Disease dataset.
 The model leverages **Decision Tree Classifiers** for both interpretability and accuracy.